Sarracinosofia/Financial-Analysis-Project/README.md

 ---

-## ✅ Current Outcome

-A well-documented, multi-step financial analysis pipeline producing a **structured dataset** enriched with engineered features — ready for machine learning in the next stage.

----

 ## 🔹 [Stage 3 – Predictive modeling](./3_MLprep)

 > Train and evaluate regression models to predict next-day stock returns based on technical indicators.